csmanutd/rhc-plus/README.md

 2. run the tool
    ./rhc_plus -report <rule hit counter report> -rules <rules.csv>
 3. A new csv file <report_new.csv> will be generated

+## Caveat
+Override deny rules are not supported yet as Workloader can't export those for now.
+It will be added in a future release.